 The ERCOT ISO uses several different types of models in the operations horizon based on the study type.
 The following applies to ERCOT ISO.

 The Network Operations Model is the primary model used in the operations horizon.
 Any changes to the Facility Rating shall be submitted through the Network Operations Model Change Request (NOMCR) Process.
 The SSWG case may be used to conduct steady-state studies in operations planning horizon (seasonal and beyond up to one year).
-The DWG case modeling information may be used to provide dynamic modeling data into the Transient Security Assessment Tool (TSAT).
 The Network Operations Model, SSWG, and DWG cases have the known current or expected system topology modeled for the ERCOT Interconnection Bulk Electric System (BES), and includes non-radial facilities 60 kV and above within the ERCOT Transmission system [FAC-011-3 R3.1, R3.4].
 The 60 kV and above threshold provides additional reliability margin to the study model as it goes beyond the 100 kV BES definition.

 The ERCOT ISO’s Network Operations Model consists of transmission lines, autotransformers, circuit breakers and switches, reactive devices, generation facilities and step-up transformers, loads, and other relevant electrical components.
 For each Network Operations Model prepared by ERCOT, ERCOT posts ratings and the ambient temperatures used to calculate any dynamic ratings on the MIS Secure Area when the model is published.
 The DWG study cases consist of similar information as mentioned above as well as additional details and modeling information necessary to perform dynamic and transient stability studies.
 The Network Operations Model, SSWG cases, and DWG cases are study models that are used to determine SOLs in the operations horizon [FAC-011-3 R3.1, R3.4].